TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us002/02.tests/readme.md

 # 1. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.

-*It is also recommended to organize this content by subsections.*
+**Test 1:** (AC1) Check that if there's sucess login with correct username and password.
+Confirm message presented by system.

+**Test 2:** (AC2) Check that if there's insucess login with incorrect username and correct password.
+Confirm message presented by system.

+**Test 3:** (AC2) Check that if there's insucess login with correct username and incorrect password.
+Confirm message presented by system.

+**Test 4:** Check that if there's insucess login with no data in username/login.
+Confirm message presented by system.